Scotiabank Saddledome

 Scotiabank Saddledome is a multi-purpose indoor arena in Calgary, Alberta, Canada.
 Located in Stampede Park in the southeast end of downtown Calgary, the Saddledome was built in 1983 to replace the Stampede Corral as the home of the Calgary Flames of the National Hockey League (NHL), and to host ice hockey and figure skating at the 1988 Winter Olympics.

 The facility also hosts concerts, conferences and other sporting championships, and events for the Calgary Exhibition and Stampede.
 It underwent a major renovation in 1994–95 and sold its naming rights, during which its original name of Olympic Saddledome was changed to Canadian Airlines Saddledome.
 The facility was given the name Pengrowth Saddledome in 2000, after Pengrowth Management Ltd. signed a ten-year agreement.
 It adopted its current name in October 2010 as Scotiabank signed on as title sponsor.

 The Saddledome is owned by the City of Calgary, who leases it to the Saddledome Foundation, a non-profit organization, to oversee its operation.
 Since 1996, it has been managed by the Flames.
 The Saddledome was damaged during the 2013 Alberta floods in June and July that year, but was repaired and reopened in time for the 2013–14 NHL season.

 The arena's roof is shaped like a horse saddle, thus earning the name "Saddledome".
-It is the third oldest arena in the NHL, after Climate Pledge Arena in Seattle and Madison Square Garden in New York City.
+It is the third oldest arena in the NHL, after Climate Pledge Arena in Seattle and Madison Square Garden in New York City, although the latter two have been extensively renovated.
+The Saddledome is slated to be replaced by Scotia Place for the 2027–28 NHL season.

 Construction

-Calgary had been served for 30 years by the Stampede Corral when the Calgary Flames arrived in 1980.
+Calgary had been served for 30 years by the Stampede Corral when the Calgary Flames arrived from Atlanta in 1980.
 With a total capacity of 8,700, the Corral was the largest arena in Canada west of Toronto in 1950, but had fallen below major league standards by the 1970s.
 The Corral was deemed insufficient for the National Hockey League (NHL) in 1977, leading the World Hockey Association's Calgary Cowboys to fold rather than hope to be a team selected to merge with the NHL.

 Calgary's bid to host the 1988 Winter Olympics, coupled with the arrival of the Flames, drove the need to build a new arena.
 City Council debated the merits of several locations for the city's new Olympic Coliseum, and narrowed their choices down to two areas in the Victoria Park neighbourhood on the east end of downtown.
 Two other sites, one on the west end of downtown, and a late bid by several businessmen pushing to build the arena in the northern suburb of Airdrie were also considered.